Gendoria/param-converter-bundle/README.markdown

 @ParamConverter("parameter_name", options={"delimiter" = "|"})
 ```

-Where parameter type in function type hints is ArrayObject.
+Where parameter type in function type hints is `ArrayObject`.